 In Douglas Winter’s book, Stephen King: The Art of Darkness, Winter talks about King’s naturalistic approach to plot.
 I like how Keene puts it better - shit happens.
 Keene forsakes the idea of having to provide a logical explanation for the events in his novel.
 And really, what explanation does the reader need?
 It’s a standard “Cannibal Clan” trope, and it works just fine.
 Shit happens - these kids take a wrong turn, wind up in the wrong neighborhood, encounter the wrong people, and all but one wind up as dinner.
 As one character thinks to herself in the very beginning: Shit happens.
 And when it does, things get fucked up.
 This isn’t to say the story is without plot, but the plot revolves around action and escape, not the clan itself.

 I mentioned earlier that the book made me think of the Minotaur.
 There were a lot of mythological symbols that I picked up on in just the first few pages.
-Whether or not it was intentional, I can’t say.
+Whether it was intentional, I can’t say.
 But I think it draws the reader into a frame of mind that prepares them for the bizarre and brings the reader to accept that, in the end, there is no explanation.
 One of the elements I found - the teens get lost when the drive decides to leave Pennsylvania by crossing the river into Camden, NJ.
 The crossing of the river could be viewed as a crossing into the underworld.
 Keene goes on to describe hookers as living dead, there’s technological failure (car breaks down), and a general decay into chaos.

 Another interesting parallel with the Minotaur story is how the final escape is made.
 Early in the story, one of the kids overhears two of the Cannibal’s talking (while butchering one of his friends - sweet).
 One comments to the other that he hopes they don’t make it to the basement and find the only way out.
 Well, that’s what draws the survivors to the basement, where they spend the large part of the book looking for a way out, and most getting killed in the process.
 But, just like the Minotaur story, the only way out seems to be back the way they came.
 I say ‘seems’ because, a minor character, I had half-expected one of the characters to tie a string.
 I think it worked as a plot device, a way to keep the characters moving, but I felt a little confused.
 There’s a minor character, who I’ll discuss in a later post, that does manage to find his way into this underground labyrinth from a ‘back door’ of sorts.
 But, this door it seems to be one way, only letting someone come in, not get out.
 And it’s right near the house.
-I was a little confused, not because the kids had to go back, but because I was never clear on whether or not the cannibals knew they were being overheard and intentionally lured the kids down, or if there really was a back door down there somewhere.
+I was a little confused, not because the kids had to go back, but because I was never clear on whether the cannibals knew they were being overheard and intentionally lured the kids down, or if there really was a back door down there somewhere.